SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

    * - ``metric_validation_status``
      - One of three statuses: ``info``, metric value is within its defined valid range, ``none``, the metric provides information about the system and has no valid range, and ``warn``, metric deviates from its defined valid range
    * - ``response_time_sec``
      - Indicates the time taken to gather information for a specific metric.
-This is helpful for timing a health-check executions
+This is helpful for timing health-check executions

 Health-Check Category Specifications
 ========================================